mwsohn/DominanceAnalysis.jl/README.md

 ### Notes

 All variables must be in Symbols.
-A group of variables to be treated as a set can be entered as a tuple in the `indeps` vector.
+A group of variables to be treated as a `set` should be entered as a tuple in the `indeps` vector.
 All multi-valued CategoricalArrays will be treated as a set by default.
 Linear regression and logistic regression models with or without weights have been tested against the output from Stata domin program (https://journals.sagepub.com/doi/pdf/10.1177/1536867X211025837).